mallorybowes/chrome-mal-ids/README.md

 <b>*** This should be used at your own risk.
 If there's a malicious extension I've missed and you have it installed, I'm sorry about that but I'm not responsible for the miss.
 There are no warranties / guarantees included with this effort.
 It's just my best effort to keep up with the times.
 YMMV. ***</b>

+There's currently 250+ known malicious extension IDs in the aggregate.
 I've also included a simple bash script to check the user's current extension directory and compare what's in there to the known compromised list.

 <b>Sources of the compromised list:</b>